P3nny/datenguide_scicar/README.md

 # datenguide_scicar

-documentation of a simple example for using the data guide api
+documentation of a simple example for using the [datengui.de](https://datengui.de/) api.

 You can try and twist the example here: